webpro-nl/knip/README.md

 #### Separate packages

-In repos with multiple (published) packages, the `--dir` option comes in handy.
+In repos with multiple (publishable) packages, the `--dir` option comes in handy.
 With similar package structures, the packages can be configured using globs:

 ```json